MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.md

-    * Usage Case: `CONS`, in which the `CAR` and the `CDR` of each _cons cell_ may be initialized directly in the call to `CONS` -- however the resulting `CONS` object may be subsequently applied.
+    * Usage Case: `CONS`, in which the `CAR` and the `CDR` of each _cons cell_ may be initialized directly in the call to `CONS` -- however the resulting `CONS` object may subsequently be applied, whether in effect applied as a generally read-only storage or destructively modified in any subsequent procedure.

     * Usage Case: `MAKE-HASH-TABLE`, in which the generally _program-visible_ storage of the object -- a _hash table_ -- has been **initialized